 On 11 December 2012, Parliament adopted two non-legislative resolutions relating to the internal market, one on completing the Digital Single Market and the other on a Digital Freedom Strategy in EU Foreign Policy.
 The aim of the resolutions was to develop policy and practice with a view to establishing a real digital single market in the EU in order to cope with 27 different sets of rules in key areas including VAT, postal services and intellectual property rights.
 Connecting SMEs to the digital revolution through genuine, well-developed and pan- European e-commerce is one of the recommendations made to the Commission and the Council with a view to breaking down digital barriers between Member States.

-On 4 July 2013 Parliament adopted a further resolution on completing the digital single market, focusing on tapping the full potential of the digital single market, addressing the skills gap, building trust, security and consumer confidence, creating an attractive and legal supply of digital content, building mobility services and the international dimension, as a contribution to a possible Digital Single Market Act expected in 2015.
+On 4 July 2013 Parliament adopted a further resolution on completing the digital single market, focusing on tapping the full potential of the digital single market, addressing the skills gap, building trust, security and consumer confidence, creating an attractive and legal supply of digital content, and building mobility services and the international dimension.
+This resolution set out policy guidelines which were subsequently followed by the Commission in its Digital Single Market (DSM) Strategy.
 The achievements of Parliament in the digital area are built on preparatory work done by the E-commerce and Digital Single Market Working Group, chaired by MEP Róża Gräfin von Thun und Hohenstein.

 Parliament is building the digital single market through intensive legislative activity.
-The most recent legislation covers: the introduction of net neutrality guarantees; the lowering of roaming tariffs, leading to the elimination of data roaming charges by June 2017; and adoption of the directive on measures to reduce the cost of deploying high-speed electronic communications networks and the regulation on electronic identification and trust services for electronic transactions in the internal market.
-Recently, trilogue negotiations were successfully completed by Parliament on European cybersecurity rules and the data protection package guaranteeing easier access for citizens to their own data and how the data is processed, a right to data portability, a clarified ‘right to be forgotten’, and the right to know when your data has been hacked.
+The most recent legislation covers: the introduction of net neutrality guarantees; the lowering of roaming tariffs, leading to the elimination of data roaming charges by June 2017; and adoption of the directive on measures to reduce the cost of deploying high-speed electronic communications networks, the regulation on electronic identification and trust services for electronic transactions in the internal market, and the directive on European cybersecurity rules.
+As for the data protection package, Regulation (EU) 2016/679 and Directive (EU) 2016/680 were published in the Official Journal of the European Union on 4 May 2016.
+These texts guarantee easier access for citizens to their own data and information on how the data is processed, a right to data portability, a clarified ‘right to be forgotten’, and the right to know when one’s data has been hacked.
+The Regulation will apply from 25 May 2018.
+Member States are required to transpose the Directive into their national law by 6 May 2018.
+Parliament is currently doing extensive legislative work on proposals presented as a follow-up to the DSM Strategy and the Parliament resolution entitled ‘Towards a Digital Single Market Act’.

 For an interactive overview of Parliament’s legislative activities in the area of the digital single market please scan the QR code or follow the link: http://www.europarl.europa.eu/RegData/etudes/ATAG/2015/542204/IPOL_ATA(2015)542204_EN.pdf